Panagris/week_2_project/README.md

 Quizzes and Flashcards.

-To get started with [LearnMateAI](https://learnmateai.pythonanywhere.com 'LearnMateAI'), sign up with your email address and name on the site.
+To get started with [LearnMateAI](https://learnmateai.pythonanywhere.com 'LearnMateAI'), sign up with a username and password on the site.
 After logging in, you will have access to LearnMateAI's exclusive [Quizzes](https://learnmateai.pythonanywhere.com/quiz 'Quizzes') and [Flashcards](https://learnmateai.pythonanywhere.com/flashcards 'Flashcards')!